-Back-office processing key to every organization
+Back-office operations is key to every organization

-Back office departments are often the unsung heroes of the business and rarely get the deserved credit for the role they play in businesses overall success.
+What are the insights from back-office operations?
+Back-office departments are often the unsung heroes of the business and rarely get the deserved credit for the role they play in businesses overall success.
 They are ultimately responsible for the smooth operations of the front office staff carrying out the service requests of the customers regardless of the channel they arrive on and deliver on customer service reps promises, but this often gets overlooked.
 The client-facing roles of the front office departments are because of the ACD and MIS technologies easy to measure and schedule and hence are being recognised for their individual or teams’ performances as the metrics are easy to gather and well know across multiple industries or sites and competitors.

 Whilst the recognition of achievement should be equally important for both front and back office, the back-office leaders find it challenging to track the performance of their teams in a similar manner.